GervinFung/ts-add-js-extension/public/help.md

 2. --include - Specifies the folder of files that are imported or included in the dir folder, excluding the specified dir [value: array of string] [required: no] [default: []]

 3. --showchanges - Determines whether to display progress feedback in the format of `Num.
-(File Updated) at (Time) (SUCCEED or FAILED)`
+(File Updated) - (SUCCEED or FAILED)`
    [value: boolean] [required: no] [default: true]